senecajs/senecajs.org/src/pages/get-started/index.md

 `right` properties of the message object.
 Not all messages generate a result, but as this is the most common case, Seneca allows you to provide the result via a callback function.

-In summary, the action pattern `role:math,cmd:sum` acts on the message
+In summary, the action pattern `role:math,cmd:sum` acts on this message

 ``` js
 {role: 'math', cmd: 'sum', left: 1, right: 2}
 ```

-to produce the result:
+to produce this result:

 ``` js
 {answer: 3}